dgaydukov/cert-aws/sa/files/sa.md

 Add new member - there are 2 ways to add new member:
 * create account from scratch - if you remove it from org, you can make it standalone account.
 When you add this type of account, aws automatically create `OrganizationAccountAccessRole` with `AdministratorAccess` policy
 * add already existing account.
 If you are adding already existing account, it's recommended to create there cross-account role with same name as aws automatically create for new account
+Don't confuse:
-Management account (previously called master account) - main account that creates org & invite other accounts or create new accounts for this org.
+* management account (previously called master account) - main account that creates org & invite other accounts or create new accounts for this org
-SCP affect only the member accounts in your organization, it doesn't affect:
+* root - parent for all accounts (including master account) & all OU SCP affect only the member accounts in your organization, it doesn't affect:
 * users/roles in the management account
 * users/roles in the accounts outside org
 * resource based policies (it affects only iam users/roles) If both SCP and permission boundary set & iam permission, then only intersection of all 3 works.
 SCP hierarchy:
-* it flows from root account to OU to member account
+* it flows from root account to OU to member account.
+So if root has full permission, you don't need to attach SCP to child OU with full permission, cause it will already inheret it from root.
 * explicit deny always overwrites all allows
 * SCP can only filter, it never add permissions
-* at each level intersection happen between parent policy & level policy, and only those present in both are given
+* at each level intersection happen between parent policy & level policy, and only those present in both are given Invitations :
+* you (any user with proper iam permissions) can send up to 20 invitations per day - only pending invitations are count, if 5 were accepted immediately, you can send 5 more
+* invitation expire after 15 days - you should resend it if you want account to join
+* if user didn't receive invitation email for any reason, you have to cancel invitation & send it again (there is no option to resend)
+Organization activity - tab in iam console, where you can see which org which services are using.
+You can use this to improve SCP by finding what services are not deny by SCP yet never used by users.
+You can use cli `enerate-organizations-access-report` & `get-organizations-access-report` to get access report from cli.

 ###### Well-Architected Tool
 Well-Architected Tool is a aws service that allows you to validate your current infrastructure against 5 pillars of well-architected framework.